For All the Dogs: Artwork

 The artwork for For All the Dogs was revealed in August 2023 on an Instagram post, with the album title and "Cover by Adonis" as its caption, meaning that it was drawn by Drake's son Adonis.
 It shows a white dog with evil red eyes standing straight in front of a black background, with a Parental Advisory label on the bottom-right corner.
 Adonis described his artwork as "a carefree piece of work".
 Drake called the work "an inspiration to his 2016 album Views".
 Drake dedicated the artwork to his 5th grade artwork which shows a cat with blue eyes.

 On August 6, 2024, Drake released 100 gigabytes of data including behind-the-scenes clips, tour rehearsals, and studio footage, including three unheard tracks under an Instagram page named "plottttwistttttt".
 The data was also uploaded to a website (100gigs.org).
 Among the 100 gigabytes of data, several unused artworks were uncovered for previously released Drake albums, including Certified Lover Boy (2021), Honestly, Nevermind (2022), Her Loss (2022), and a scrapped sequel of Care Package (2019).
 The website also has an unseen promotional poster for Drake's It's All a Blur Tour.
-Among the unseen artwork and posters, two unused cover arts for For All the Dogs.
+Among the unseen artwork and posters, two unused cover arts for For All the Dogs were uncovered.